-New York City Sizzles During Heat Wave But Some Of Its Beaches Are Contaminated By Fecal Bacteriria
+New York City Sizzles During Heat Wave, But Some Of Its Beaches Are Contaminated By Fecal Bacteria

 CBS New York reports that outdoor pool opening hours were extended to 8 p.m.
 So you can expect that a lot of people would head to the beach to cool off.

-But beachgoers at Kiddie beach told the New York Post that they were unconcerned by the possibility of contamination.
+But beachgoers at Kiddie Beach told the New York Post that they were unconcerned by the possibility of contamination.
 One person claimed that they had been swimming in the water at the beach for years and had never been negatively affected.

-Despite the high number of previous bacteria warnings, The New York City Health Department has said that the city’s beaches are safe for swimmers.
+Despite the high number of previous bacteria warnings, the New York City Health Department has said that the city’s beaches are safe for swimmers.

 “The city’s public beaches are safe and clean, and they’re open for the season,” said spokeswoman Danielle De Souza.